Uribouz/badminton-matching-app/README.md

 ## Bug:

+# 1. need to save match state, so when swap tab it will still show
+# 2. When one court is locked, shuffle needed to minus players from that court

 ## Backlog:

 ### 3. Can create a randomly match with another 3 player, 1 on the same team, 2 on the opposite team